josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 ```
 Both the client and the service create new MessageBrokers and attach them to the same channel.
 The service then calls `registerMethod` to register the method that it wants to listen to.
 Register method takes
 four arguments.
-The first is the name of the method, the second is the Types of that method's parameters, the
+The first is the name of the method, the second is the Types of the parameters of that method, the
-third is the method itself, and the fourth (which is optional) is the return Type of that method.
+third is the method, and the fourth (which is optional) is the return Type of that method.
-The MessageBroker handles serializing / deserializing your parameters and return types using angular's serializer.
+The MessageBroker handles serializing / deserializing your parameters and return types using the serializer in Angular.
 However, at the moment the serializer only knows how to serialize angular classes like those used by `Renderer2`.
-If you're passing anything other than those types around in your application you can handle serialization yourself
+If you are passing anything other than those types around in your application you can handle serialization yourself
 and then use the `PRIMITIVE` type to tell the MessageBroker to avoid serializing your data.

 The last thing that happens is that the client calls `runOnService` with the name of the method it wants to run,
-a list of that method's arguments and their types, and (optionally) the expected return type.
+a list of the arguments of that method and their types, and (optionally) the expected return type.